iam-pratap/Interview-Preparation-Guide/shell-scripting/shell-scripting-notes-q&a.md

 Break terminates the entire loop, while continue skips the current iteration and proceeds to the next one.

-Bash
-#!/bin/bash

-# Break example
-for i in {1..10}
-do
-    if [ $i -eq 5 ]
-    then
-        break
-    fi
-    echo $i
-done

-# Continue example
-for i in {1..10}
-do
-    if [ $i -eq 5 ]
-    then
-        continue
-    fi
-    echo $i
-done
-Use code with caution.

-Explanation:

-Break:
+**Break:**

-When the loop counter i reaches 5, the break statement is executed.
+- When the loop counter i reaches 5, the break statement is executed.
-This immediately terminates the entire for loop.
+- This immediately terminates the entire for loop.
-The numbers 1 to 4 will be printed, and the loop will exit.
+- The numbers 1 to 4 will be printed, and the loop will exit.

-Continue:
+**Continue:**

-When the loop counter i reaches 5, the continue statement is executed.
+- When the loop counter i reaches 5, the continue statement is executed.
-This skips the remaining part of the current iteration.
+- This skips the remaining part of the current iteration.
-The loop proceeds to the next iteration, and the number 5 will not be printed.
+- The loop proceeds to the next iteration, and the number 5 will not be printed.
-The numbers 1 to 4, 6 to 10 will be printed.
+- The numbers 1 to 4, 6 to 10 will be printed.